 “Some of these benefits include reducing loneliness, providing comfort and safety, increased socialization, mood boosts, a sense of purpose and meaning, increased physical activity and unconditional love,” she said.
 “An increase in physical activity is closely associated with improved mental health outcomes.”

 For those with anxiety, pets may decrease stress.

 “There are a few ways you can help your mind relax,” she said.
-“Take a walk with your dogs, attend training classes together or engage in play with your pet.
+“Take a walk with your dog, attend training classes together or engage in play with your pet.
 Even just petting helps.
 Scientists at Washington State University discovered that just 10 minutes of petting a dog shows a significant reduction in cortisol, a major stress hormone.”

 Pets, and their unconditional love, can help provide certain mental health benefits for humans when other forms of therapy and other outlets may not be a solution.

 “Pets can sense mood and provide comfort and provide a safe place to express emotions, without fear of judgment,” she said.
-“Pets can also provide motivation.
+“They can also provide motivation.
 I have had patients tell me that if it wasn’t for their dog needing to be fed or go outside, I wouldn’t get out of bed

 Lessening of depression

 Those living with depression can reap mood-lifting benefits from our companions.